Oat Flour Substitutes – 11 Best Alternatives From Baking Expert

 The only weakness we figured out on this choice is that it is not popular or seen among staple foods at the grocery stores.

-7. Rye
+7. Rye Flour

 When you lack oat flour while cooking, you can consider our last alternative for oat flour called rye flour.

-Like other flours above, this type comes from ground rye.
+Like the other flours above, this type comes from ground rye.
 It is low in protein and gluten yet rich in beta-glucans and other nutrients like vitamins and minerals.

 How To Choose The Best Substitute for Oat Flour?